zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 This explains also the results from [our last Chaos Day](../2024-08-16-Operate-load-handling/index.md), where the import latency was around 5 seconds on lower load.

-In the following we have written down the sequence of steps (or lifecycle?) of a command, and it's resulting events, until it is visible to the user in Operate.
-This should allow us to better understand how the import latency is affected, and what we might want to tune and experiment further.
+In the following we have written down the sequence of steps a command has to take, and it's resulting events, until it is visible to the user in Operate.
+This should allow to better understand how and by what the import latency is affected, and what we might want to tune and experiment further.

 ```
 User Command is sent to Gateway